Tech-Stack-Nation/study-guide/topic-details/modular-apps.md

 # Modular Apps using Nrwl Nx

 There are two industry standard patterns for structuring apps into modular libraries within [Nrwl Nx](https://nx.dev/) Workspace monorepos.
+To know more about Nrwl Nx, find [study guide for Nrwl Nx](nrwl-and-nx.md)
 ## Enterprise Angular Monorepo Patterns

 An eBook published by Nrwl